 That being said, be careful when opening and closing accounts.
 When you open a new credit card, the company may perform a credit check to make sure you’re trustworthy.
 Sometimes these credit checks can lower your score by a few points.
 As long as you’re not doing this very often, it shouldn’t affect your credit too much.

 So, is it bad to have multiple credit cards?
 The short answer is no. The more thorough answer is that multiple cards can help you or hurt you depending on how you’re using them.
+Unlike installment loans, credit cards make it easy to overspend.
 Do your best to keep your overall credit card debt low and your balances at zero, and you may see your credit improve.